Human Resources Management: Maximizing Employee Potential and Organizational Success

 How HRM Works

 HR professionals are responsible for the day-to-day execution of HR-related functions.
 While the structure and nature of HR departments can vary, HR is typically a standalone department within an organization.
 In smaller organizations, one HR generalist may handle a broad range of functions.
-Conversely, larger companies may have multiple HR professionals specializing in areas such as recruiting, talent management, compensation, and benefits, as well as informing current and future employees of the key functions of the HR department.
+Conversely, larger companies may have multiple HR professionals specializing in areas such as recruiting softwares, talent management, compensation, and benefits, as well as informing current and future employees of the key functions of the HR department.

 Amazon serves as an example of a large company with various specialized HR positions.
 Their HR team includes HR assistants, HR business partners, HR managers, recruiters, recruiting coordinators, immigration specialists, leave of absence and accommodation specialists, compensation and benefits specialists, talent management specialists, learning and development specialists, HR technology or process project program managers, and HR analytics specialists.